frankt716/cse-191-fall23/rec02.lagda.md

 Let P be any proposition.
 We claim that P ⇨ P is a tautology.
-P can evaluate to either true or false depending on the configuration so there are two possibilities to check:
+P can evaluate to either true or false depending on the model so there are two possibilities to check:

 | P     | P ⇨ P |
 | ----- | ----- |